 I recommend visiting the Larco Museum at the beginning of your Peruvian journey.
 The Incas were only one of the many cultures that flourished in the different regions of the country.
 This particular museum is housed in an 18th-century vice-royal building and showcases chronological galleries that provide a thorough overview of 5,000 years of Peruvian pre-Columbian history.
-This incredible museum has been recognized by TripAdvisor readers, in 2018, as the best museum in South America and one of the 20 best in the world.
+In 2018, TripAdvisor readers recognized this incredible museum as the best museum in South America and one of the 20 best in the world.

 As you make your way towards the upscale neighborhood of San Isidro, be sure to make a stop at the San Isidro market, famous for its enthusiastic vendors.
 You will be able to see and learn so much here regarding the local and exotic fruits and vegetables.
 The local vendors are more than happy to explain where the produce comes from and how they are best prepared.

 If you want to stand out with your pictures of Lima here is a tip for you.
 Two of Lima's tourist neighborhoods still feature adobe pyramids built before the Inca Empire flourished.

 If you lack time ask your driver to stop by the Huaca Huallamarca in San Isidro on your way from the airport to your hotel.
 Beautifully illuminated at night this pyramid was built between AD 200 and 500.
 If you are into archaeology, find the time to visit the on-site museum.
 Although small, it boasts a mummy and impressive pottery, among other interesting artifacts found here during the excavations.